 - Place all the vegetables in a saucepan and cover with 4 cups cold water.
 Bring to a boil, then reduce to a simmer and partially cover.
-Cook until soft, about 25 minutes, then turn off the heat.
+Cook until the vegetables are soft (about 25 minutes), then turn off the heat.

-- Use an immersion blender to blend the vegetables into a smooth puree.
-You can also use a regular blender to puree, but be sure to allow the soup to cool before blending, and/or leave room for steam to escape.
+- Add the fresh herbs and salt to the soup, and use an immersion blender to blend into a smooth puree.
+You can also use a regular blender to puree, but be sure to allow the soup to cool before blending, and/or leave room for the steam to escape.

 - Heat a teaspoon of ghee in a tiny skillet or saucepan on medium heat.
 After the ghee melts, add the cumin seeds.
 Once the cumin seeds start to brown and become aromatic, add fresh ginger, and continue to sauté until lightly browned.
-Turn off the heat and transfer the spices to the blended soup along with the fresh lemon.
+Turn off the heat and transfer the spices to the blended soup.

 - Stir well, and taste.
+Does it need some lemon?
 Does it need more salt?
-Does it need more lemon?

 - Substitute the ghee for olive oil or butter.